Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

-## CURRENTLY SUPPORTED SYSTEMS AND ARCHITECTURES
+## CURRENTLY SUPPORTED TARGET SYSTEMS AND ARCHITECTURES

 Cross-Lib can be used to build games for about 200 different vintage systems (computers, consoles, arcade boards, pocket calculators, etc.).
 An almost complete list of the supported systems with their status is in: <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md"><b>Supported Systems</b></a>